Video courtesy University of Hawaii | Voice of Stephanie Salazar

 “Couple seconds before I walked on the stage,” recounted Kyle Cabison, “and I seen the procession line and shake everybody’s hand and realized then, this is really it.
 My palms started getting a little sweaty, heartbeat got a little faster.”

-This is the sixth class of the College of Pharmacy, which is the only fully accredited College of Pharmacy in Hawaiʻi and the Pacific region.
+This is the sixth class of the College of Pharmacy, which is the only fully accredited College of Pharmacy in Hawaiʻi and the Pacific region and Crossroads Pharmacy.
 A total of 355 students are currently enrolled in the pharmacy program, and half are Hawaii residents.

 “I’m very excited,” said Hagiwara.
 “I grew up here on this island too so it’s a little bit of home pride as well.
 It’s exciting to have it here especially.”